clokep/relapse/docs/setup/installation.md

 ##### OpenBSD

-A port of Synapse is available under `net/synapse`.
-The filesystem underlying the homeserver directory (defaults to `/var/synapse`) has to be mounted with `wxallowed` (cf. `mount(8)`), so creating a separate filesystem and mounting it to `/var/synapse` should be taken into consideration.
+A port of Relapse is available under `net/relapse`.
+The filesystem underlying the homeserver directory (defaults to `/var/relapse`) has to be mounted with `wxallowed` (cf. `mount(8)`), so creating a separate filesystem and mounting it to `/var/relapse` should be taken into consideration.

-To be able to build Synapse's dependency on python the `WRKOBJDIR` (cf. `bsd.port.mk(5)`) for building python, too, needs to be on a filesystem mounted with `wxallowed` (cf. `mount(8)`).
+To be able to build Relapse's dependency on python the `WRKOBJDIR` (cf. `bsd.port.mk(5)`) for building python, too, needs to be on a filesystem mounted with `wxallowed` (cf. `mount(8)`).